Fight for My Way

 The series was the slot leader during its entire run and topped TV popularity index for 3 consecutive weeks.
 It was praised for its realistic plot and great performances.
+Fight For My Way was later adapted into a manhwa.

 Synopsis

-The story is about underdogs with big dreams struggling to survive and striving for success in a career they're under-qualified for.
-A long time friendship is blossoming into romance between two immature friends Ko Dong-man (Park Seo-joon) and Choi Ae-ra (Kim Ji-won) whose childish dynamic hasn't changed despite reaching adulthood.
+The story is about underdogs with big dreams struggling to survive and striving for success in a career they are under-qualified for.
+A long time friendship is blossoming into romance between two immature friends Ko Dong-man (Park Seo-joon) and Choi Ae-ra (Kim Ji-won) whose childish dynamic has not changed despite reaching adulthood.